 AAC recognizes that the diverse universe of companies in which it invests increasingly experiences challenges and opportunities relating to ESG, particularly sustainability issues.
 This trend demands that our approach should entail a pro-active policy geared towards long-term sustainable value creation.
 Through the implementation of a pro-active ESG policy we strive to enhance the sustainability of our portfolio companies, positively impacting financial and operational results.
 Furthermore, we seek to reduce reputational and investment risks relating to ESG which can be characterized as low-likelihood, high impact events.

 In the legal fund documentation of AAC Benelux Fund III, AAC is restricted by its investors from investing in certain non-ethical businesses.
 Items related to ESG on this exclusion list include: investments in weapons, tobacco, gambling, research or application of human cloning and pornography industry.
 For every individual investment opportunity AAC looks at the ESG impact of the company and the sector/industry in which the company operates.
 All identified ESG opportunities and concerns of the specific investment opportunity at hand will be evaluated and AAC will make a fact based go/ no-go decision on a case-by-case basis.

 This framework enables AAC to standardise its ESG approach for all portfolio companies and keep complexity as low as possible.
-When AAC (together with Spring Associates) analyses a portfolio company, we start with assessing the scope and relevance of the sustainability concept in the industry.
+When AAC (together with a third party) analyses a portfolio company, we start with assessing the scope and relevance of the sustainability concept in the industry.
 Based on our framework, we will make company ‘heat maps’ to give focus to further analysis and possible solutions.
 Within the focus areas, AAC will look for solutions that have value creation potential.
 Finally, together with management of the portfolio company, AAC sets targets throughout the investment period.